Increasing Impact through Innovation

 The top things that participants liked about the conference were:

-The ability to network, learn and share experience – both challenges and successes.
+- The ability to network, learn and share experiences

 The top reasons for individuals cited for attending the conference included:

-Learning more about the use and impact of ICT45D solutions,
+- Learning more about the use and impact of ICT4D solutions

 Key recommendations for future conferences included:

-Two challenges ran in conjunction with CRS’ 2015 ICT4D Conference.
+Two challenges ran in conjunction with the 2015 ICT4D Conference:

 Challenge #1: Apply Geospatial Analysis to the Ebola Crisis